binarysta/sim-applet-sms-im-alive/README.md

 ## Description

 This version sends a sms with location information (MCC MNC) to an example destination address.
-You should trigger the applet by selecting the SKT menu.
+You should trigger the applet by selecting the STK menu.
 You should code the desired destination address following the instructions in the source code.

 ## ToDo